Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/6_Phylogenetics_SARS-CoV2.rst

 ..
   ## Hypothesis testing using the provided sequence data.

-  # How many sequences are in the *.faa and *.fna files?
+  # How many sequences are in the *.faa file?
   grep -c '>' protein.S.faa

   # How many different sequences (i.e. sequence variants) are in a file?